polar-app/polar-app/docs/FAQ.md

 Some of these features aren't implemented yet but are on the roadmap.

+# How do I sync to Anki

+- Install the Anki Connect plugin in your version of Anki and make sure it's running.

+- Create text highlights on a document and attach a flashcard to them.

+- In the document repository select ```Tools | Sync Flashcards to Anki```

 # Can I export data from Polar?

 Yes.
 The PDF and PHZ (web capture) files are in your ```stash``` directory in